zhamm/jetston-ollama-offline-ai/README.md

 ## ⚙️ Installation

-This release ships as a compressed disk image:
+This release ships as a ~35Gb compressed disk image download:
 **`jetson-ollama-1.1.img.gz`(https://st67014.ispot.cc/jetson-ollama-1.1.img.gz)**

 The image is designed for **128 GB NVMe storage**.
 You will need: